whistlegraph/aesthetic-computer/README.txt

 - Jeffrey (Sat)

 *** micro ***
-  - [🫠] Get a basic http server punching through the container.
-  - [] Take out emacs support and instead connect to the running container from some sub-buffers in an emacs layout that would always be self-hosted.
+  - [🎃] Take out emacs support and instead connect to the running container from some sub-buffers in an emacs layout that would always be self-hosted.
+  + Done
+  - [x] Get a basic http server punching through the container.

 *** dotfiles ***
   - [] Move my own dotfiles to the ac repo?